cliffordhu/UCCSECE4105/Readme.txt

-#Hi, This is the ini of repo
+#Hi, This is the ini of repo at the github side
-This is the 2nd line after ini recommit